arf-berkeley/arf-berkeley.github.io/index.md

 ## Projects

 ### Berkeley Architectural History Mapping in Leaflet
-The Landmarks data were acquired from the [Berkeley Architectural History Association](http://berkeleyheritage.com/berkeley_landmarks/all_landmarks.html) in May 2020

 View the **[Berkeley Historical Map](https://arf-berkeley.github.io/berkeleyana/arch/index.html)**

 This Leaflet map will load in your browser and does not require an app or special libraries.